Denver Forceps and Vacuum Extraction Injury Attorneys

 A vacuum extractor is a device that applies suction to a baby’s head.
 The suction, as well as the doctor guiding the handle of the device, helps pull the baby out.

 A vacuum extraction is typically safer for a baby than a forceps extraction, as it involves less traction to the baby’s head and neck.
-A vacuum extractor is also easier to insert and apply to the baby’s head, and generally does not require as much anesthesia for the mother.
-Because the vacuum extractor uses less traction, there is also less chance of damaging the mother’s tissue.
+But, if a vacuum is used incorrectly, it can cause permanent injury.

 Why Birth-Assisting Tools Can Be Dangerous

-However, these tools run serious risks.
+These tools carry serious risks.
 Forceps can compress a baby’s head, causing skull fracture, ruptured blood vessels, and swelling; and forceps can also be used with too much traction, twisting the baby’s neck and causing brachial plexus injuries.
-In addition, forceps have been known to cause permanent facial paralysis, such as in the case of actor Sylvester Stallone.
-Damage to the head can also cause strokes or cerebral palsy.
+Damage to the brain can also cause strokes or cerebral palsy.

-After a Birth Injury, Contact a Premier Team
+After a Birth Injury, Contact a Premier Legal Team

 - Vacuum-Assisted Delivery: Do You Know the Risks? - Healthline